AdobeDocs/analytics-platform.en/help/data-views/create-dataview2.md

 ## 3. Add a global filter to you data view

-You can add filters (formerly called segments) that apply to your entire data view, similar to the filtered view of data in Virtual Report Suites (traditional Adobe Analytics).
+You can add filters that apply to your entire data view.
+This filter will be applied to any report you run in Workspace.

 1. Click the [!UICONTROL Settings] tab in [!UICONTROL Data views].
 1. Drag a filter from the list in the left rail to the [!UICONTROL Add filters] field.